Constructions and deformations of Calabi--Yau 3-folds in codimension 4

 \subsection{\(\pxp\) CY 3-fold family}

 We start with a weighted $\p2xp2$ variety $\cF$ with the weight matrix

-As \(\cF \) does not contain a singular locus of dimension 3, it is wellformed and the canonical divisor class \(K_{\cF}=\Oh(-6)\).
-A triple projective cone over \(\cF\), i.e. we add three new variables in the ambient ring which are not involved in the defining equations of $\w(\pxp) $, giving a codimension four $\pxp$ \(7\)-fold Then a weighted complete intersection of \(\cC^3\cF\) with three general quadrics and one general cubic gives a 3-fold
+As \(\cF \) does not contain a singular locus of dimension 3, it is wellformed and the canonical divisor class is \(K_{\cF}=\Oh(-6)\).
+We construct a triple projective cone over \(\cF\), by adding three new variables in the ambient ring which are not involved in the defining equations of $\w(\pxp) $, giving a codimension four $\pxp$ \(7\)-fold Then a weighted complete intersection of \(\cC^3\cF\) with three general quadrics and one general cubic gives a 3-fold

 with trivial canonical class \(K_X=\Oh_X(-9+2.3+3)=\Oh_X\).

 The 3-fold \(X\) has the Hilbert series \(P_7(t)\) and the Hilbert numerator for the ambient \(\pxp\) variety and \(X\) is the same, as it propagates the free resolution of their defining ideals.
 The equations of $X$ are given by